awilliams/awilliams.github.io/about.md

 Hello.
 This is my space to keep a list of some useful thing that I don't want to forget.
 Maybe you'll even find something useful.

-If I have to look something up, usually on StackOverflow more than once, I try to jot it down here.
+If I have to look something up more than once, I try to jot it down here.

 ------------------------